Raleigh Birth Injury Lawyers

 Generally, medical providers can be held responsible for birth injuries caused by negligence.
 However, not every situation involving an injury to mother or child means negligence occurred, as doctors are obligated only to act in a manner a reasonably skilled medical professional would have acted under the same or similar circumstances.

 Because birth injury cases involve highly technical concepts of medicine and law, determining liability requires thorough investigation and collaboration with medical experts.
 The birth injury attorneys at Edwards Kirby work with expert witnesses who help define the standard of care in a particular situation, assess whether a doctor or another provider failed to meet that standard when treating mothers and newborns, and explain how different steps taken by providers would have avoided injuries and damages suffered by victims.

-How long do I have to file a birth injury lawsuit in North Carolina?
+How long do I have to file a birth injury lawsuit in Raleigh, North Carolina?

 In North Carolina, birth injury cases are subject to a statute of limitations – essentially, a time window during which you can file a claim and seek compensation for your damages.
 If a statute of limitations expires, you may not be able to file a claim or recover damages.
 Because of the time limits that apply to these claims, it is important that you contact our office as soon as possible to get your potential claims evaluated.